Quantum Groupoids and their Hopf Cyclic Cohomology: -Hopf coalgebras

 \subsection{Symmetries via bicoalgebroids}

-In this subsection, based on our needs in the sequel sections, we define the following three symmetries for $\times$-Hopf coalgebras. \begin{definition} Let $\mathcal{K}$ be a left $\times_{C}$-Hopf coalgebra.
-A left $\mathcal{K}$-comodule coalgebra $T$ is a coalgebra and a left $\mathcal{K}$-comodule such that for all $t\in T$, the following identities hold,
+In this subsection we provide some preliminaries which are used in the sequel sections.
+We define the following three symmetries for $\times$-Hopf coalgebras. \begin{definition} Let $\mathcal{K}$ be a left $\times_{C}$-Hopf coalgebra.
+A left $\mathcal{K}$-comodule coalgebra $T$ is a coalgebra and a left $\mathcal{K}$-comodule such that for all $t\in T$ the following identities hold,